easydiffusion/sdkit/README.md

 5. built-in support for running on multiple GPUs
 6. can download models from any server
 7. auto-scans for malicious models
+8. includes 14 samplers (including k-samplers)
-8. born out of the needs of the new Stable Diffusion AI Art scene, starting Aug 2022
+9. born out of the needs of the new Stable Diffusion AI Art scene, starting Aug 2022

 This is not to say that `diffusers` can't do these.
 The easy-to-use API of `diffusers` is an inspiration for `sdkit`.